AI-and-Blockchain/S23_Crime_Canary/README.md

 2. Integrated discrete codes from different components to work together

-3. Web app can validate and resize an image.
-Then it can predict if there is an accident or not, and if there is an accident, the severity of it
+3. Web app can validate an image (of any size), where the size of the image is ensured to follow a default shape required by the model.

-4.
+4. Users are rewarded based on severity of the predicted accident.

 ## Contributors
 Chibuikem Ezemaduka (ezemac@rpi.edu)